SadRavioli/Portfolio/README.md

 > Labelling Application.
 This was a group project in which I was the Project Manager.
 The app allows you to upload an image/set of images that you can then draw labels on.
 These labels can be saved and reloaded from an annotation file.
 The GUI was designed using Qt.

+-- C# --
+> Dodgeball.
+3D First person dodgeball game.
+Two game modes, one involving throwing the ball at randomly appearing targets on the opposite wall.
+The other requiring the player to dodge the ball fired at them.
+Features ball physics.

 -- Unreal Engine --
 > Mortus VR.
 Zombie wave game in VR.
 Can utilise a variety of both one and two handed melee weapons along with a ranged option, to fight a series of zombie waves.
 Was created using the Unreal Engine blueprint system.